 What is cheeseburger casserole?

-Basics like seasoned ground beef, sauteed onions, tomato puree, cooked pasta, and two types of cheese cook along with garlic and spices for a meal anyone will love.
+Basics like seasoned ground beef, sautéed onions, tomato puree, cooked pasta, and two types of cheese are cooked with garlic and spices for a meal anyone will love.
 It starts on the stovetop and finishes in the oven.